PHP and Web Crawling

 }

 When you have extracted the links from a page, you can recursively visit each link to crawl additional pages.
-It’s essential to keep track of the URLs you have already visited to avoid infinite loops and to be considerate of the website’s server by introducing delays between requests, if necessary.
+It is essential to keep track of the URLs you have already visited to avoid infinite loops and to be considerate of the website’s server by introducing delays between requests, if necessary.

 // Function to crawl a webpage and extract links